durkinza/cdk-networkfirewall-l2/API.md

 ### StatefulDomainListRule <a name="StatefulDomainListRule" id="@durkinza/cdk-networkfirewall-l2.StatefulDomainListRule"></a>

-Generates a Statful Rule from a Domain List.
+Generates a Stateful Rule from a Domain List.

 #### Initializers <a name="Initializers" id="@durkinza/cdk-networkfirewall-l2.StatefulDomainListRule.Initializer"></a>